IllegalLeft/Kyzoku/README.md

 Controls
 ----------
-Arrow Keys - Movement
+Arrow Keys or WASD - Movement
-D - Shoot
+C or J - Shoot